DaniWebTech/odin-chilli-wars/README.md

 # odin-recipes
--Objective
+-Objective-
-To create a simple one page website using only HTML.
+To create a simple website using only HTML.
-The content will display some recipes with links
+The content will display some recipes with links- Refer to Brutalist design to make it more visually appealing.
-Refer to Brutalist design to make it more visually appealing.
 No CSS allowed!